Frequently Asked Questions for Veterinarians in Horn Lake

 How often should my pet have an exam?

-Horn Lake Animal Hospital recommends yearly visits for most pets and older pets coming in more frequently – at least every 6 months.
+Horn Lake Animal Hospital and Urgent Care recommends yearly visits for most pets and older pets coming in more frequently – at least every 6 months.
 Yearly exams include physical examinations by our veterinarians plus annual vaccinations or booster vaccinations, parasite screening & prevention and various lab tests performed.

 For puppies and kittens, we need to see them on a more frequent schedule during their first year of life.
 For pets over age 7, we recommend exams and blood work every 6 months to help us detect diseases and issues before they become a problem.